AGWeb18/Portfolio/README.md

 ##  Experience

-Below is a list of projects that showcase some of that I have built or contributed to.
+Below is a list of projects that I have built or contributed to.

 ---